 Maximum measurement uncertainties for periodic monitoring

-The following table shows the maximum standard expanded uncertainties we use to assess whether periodic measurement results comply with the ELVs specified in permits.
+The following table shows the maximum expanded uncertainties we use to assess whether periodic measurement results comply with the ELVs specified in permits.

 |Species||% uncertainty||MU source|